The Four Layers of the Mind

 - Lucy-Ann Prideaux

-- 3 min read
+- 4 min read

 In yogic philosophy, the mind is not seen as a single, uniform entity.
 Instead, it is understood as a subtle instrument with multiple layers, each playing a unique role in shaping our thoughts, emotions, and consciousness.

-Manas: The Thinking Mind - Manas is the part of the mind that receives impressions from the senses.
+Manas is the part of the mind that receives impressions from the senses.
 It processes thoughts, doubts, and the endless stream of mental chatter.
 In yoga and mindfulness practice, calming Manas is essential.
 When Manas is restless, the mind feels scattered; when it is quiet, we experience focus and peace.

-Chitta: The Storehouse of Memory - Chitta is the subconscious reservoir of impressions, habits, and samskaras (mental patterns or mental scars).
+Chitta is the subconscious reservoir of impressions, habits, and samskaras (mental patterns or mental scars).
 It holds memories and conditioning that influence how we think and act.
 Yogic practices such as mantra, pranayama, and meditation aim to purify Chitta, so it reflects pure consciousness rather than old conditioning.
 A clear Chitta allows us to experience mindfulness and presence in daily life.

-Ahamkara: The Ego Sense - Ahamkara is the principle of “I‑ness,” the ego that creates identity and individuality.
+Ahamkara is the principle of “I‑ness,” the ego that creates identity and individuality.
 It says, “I am this body, I am this role, I am separate.”
 While necessary for functioning in the world, an overactive Ahamkara leads to attachment and suffering.
 Yoga, devotion, and surrender soften the ego, allowing us to connect with universal consciousness or oneness and experience a sense of unity.

-What do I mean by "devotion"?
+What Do I Mean by "Devotion"?

-Devotion can sound like a big spiritual word, but in everyday language it’s actually very simple and very human.
+Devotion can sound like a big spiritual word, but in everyday language, it’s actually very simple and very human.
 When we talk about devotion in the context of quieting the ego (Ahamkara), we’re not talking about worshipping something outside yourself.
 We’re talking about a shift of attention.

 Devotion is giving your heart to something that feels bigger, steadier, or wiser than your everyday worries.